-The Board requires that expanded academic and advanced course offerings, programs and supplemental services be provided as an integral part of the regular school day to gifted students identified in accord with relevant statutes.
-A program scope and sequence for gifted education including those requirements found in A.R.S.
+The Board requires that expanded and advanced academic course offerings or advanced, programs and supplemental services, or both, be provided as an integral part of the regular school day to gifted students identified in accord with relevant statutes.
+Procedures for the identification of gifted students and development of curriculum modifications for the receipt of Aprogram scope and sequence for gifted education including those requirements found in A.R.S.
 15-779.02 shall be prepared and submitted in a form required by the Department of Education for approval by July 1 if any changes were made the previous year and by the same date at least every five (5) years if no changes were made.